Memorable Manitobans: Graeme Thomson “G.T.” Haig (1923-1993)

 Born at Moose Jaw, Saskatchewan on 7 August 1923, son of Gordon Stuart Haig and Catherine Margaret Thomson, he was educated in Moose Jaw and Winnipeg public schools, the University of Manitoba, and the Manitoba Law School.
 During the Second World War, he served overseas with the rank of Lieutenant Major in the 18th Canadian Armed Corps and was awarded a Military Cross.

-He was called to the Manitoba Bar in 1949 and practiced law in Winnipeg and was appointed Queen’s Counsel in 1965.
-He was appointed Special Counsel to the Canadian Board of Broadcast Governors.
-He served as President of the Manitoba Bar Association and Vice-President of the Canadian Bar Associations, and served as Special Commissioner inquiring into Lotteries and Gambling in Manitoba in 1979.
+He was called to the Manitoba Bar in 1949 and practiced law in Winnipeg with the firm of Swift Macleod and Deacon.
+He was appointed a Queen’s Counsel (1965) and a Special Counsel to the Canadian Board of Broadcast Governors.
+He served as President of the Manitoba Bar Association (1964-1965) and Vice-President of the Canadian Bar Association (?), and served as Special Commissioner inquiring into Lotteries and Gambling in Manitoba (1979).

 On 28 May 1949, he married Patricia Joyce “Patsy” Jackson (1924-1993, daughter of John Jackson) at the Greenwood United Church.
 They had a son and three daughters.